Michael Hviid Jacobsen: Research

 In his research, Michael Hviid Jacobsen explores a large variety of theoretical and empirical issues such as social theory, the sociology of death, crime, social psychology, emotions, ethics, ethnography and qualitative methods, interaction, metaphors and poetic sociology and utopias.

 As a writer, editor and co-editor, he has published more than 60 books in Danish and English (an excerpt of his publication lists is available below), and his book What Use Is Sociology?, written in collaboration with Zygmunt Bauman and Keith Tester in 2013, has now been translated into more than ten languages.
 Moreover, he has published numerous scientific articles and book chapters.

 Michael Hviid Jacobsen has edited a number of scientific journals, including Sociologiske Arbejdspapirer [Sociological Working Papers], Dansk Sociologi [Danish Sociology] and Acta Sociologica and is presently the editor of a number of book series published by Hans Reitzels Publishers and University Press of Southern Denmark.

 Awards

-Michael Hviid Jacobsen has received a number of awards, e.g. the Health Foundation Youth Research Award in 2007 for his research into death.
+Michael Hviid Jacobsen has received a number of awards, e.g. the Health Foundation Youth Research Award in 2007 for his research into death.He was Knighted by the Queen of Denmark in 2023 for his contribution to research.